epicweb-dev/react-server-components/README.md

 ## Prerequisites

-- Deep experience with React and features like Suspense
+- Deep experience with React and features like Suspense and useDeferredValue
 - Some experience with Node.js will be helpful

 ## Pre-workshop Resources